Cozumel Cruise Port The Ultimate Guide & Terminal Overview

 Attractions Within Walking Distance

 For culture lovers, the Cozumel Island Museum (Museo de la Isla de Cozumel) is just a short walk from Punta Langosta.
 It features exhibits on the island’s Mayan history, marine ecosystems, and local traditions.
-Street murals and small art galleries around San Miguel also give visitors a taste of Cozumel’s creative side.
+Street murals and small art galleries around San Miguel also give visitors a taste of Cozumel’s creative side, all within minutes of the Cozumel ship port.

 Beaches Close to Cozumel Cruise Ports

-Cozumel is famous for its beaches, and several are only a short taxi ride from the cruise terminals.
+Cozumel is famous for its beaches, and several are only a short taxi ride from all major ports in Cozumel.
 Playa Casitas, near downtown, offers a quick beach stop within minutes of Punta Langosta.
-For travelers docking at Puerta Maya or the International Pier, popular options include Playa Uvas, Playa Mia, and Chankanaab Beach Adventure Park, all located within 10–15 minutes.
+For travelers docking at Puerta Maya or the International Pier, popular options include Playa Uvas, Playa Mia, and Chankanaab Beach Adventure Park, all located within 10–15 minutes of the Cozumel ship port.

 Many of these beach clubs provide day passes that include loungers, pools, snorkeling gear, and unlimited food and drinks.
-Water sports like jet skiing, paddleboarding, and parasailing are available, while Cozumel’s reefs make it one of the top destinations in the Caribbean for snorkeling and diving.
+Water sports like jet skiing, paddleboarding, and parasailing are available, making them some of the most popular things to do at Cozumel cruise port for visitors with limited time.

 Excursions and Day Trips